danrot/master-thesis/03_implementation.md

 coming to mind:

 - Nodes must be created and immediately referenced within the same transaction.
-- The action has to happen on the very scoped method call `addMixin`.
+- The action should not happen on the very scoped method call `addMixin`.

 The first point is a purely technical issue, because it is not easily possible to reference a node which has not been written to the database yet.
 The second